‘Bachelor’ Jason Mesnick Celebrates 7th Anniversary With Molly

 A post shared by Molly Mesnick (@mollymesnick) on

 While they were already broken up, Melissa knew nothing of Jason’s feelings for Molly until he announced it on live television.
-Mesnick says he regrets going against his morals and gut feeling when listened to producers.
+Mesnick says he regrets going against his morals and gut feeling when he listened to producers.
 He has no ill feelings towards Melissa and never wanted to hurt anyone.
 Jason simply wanted the love of his life, Molly.
-Despite the obstacles things worked out for everyone involved.
+Despite the obstacles, things worked out for everyone involved.

-While Jason and Molly may not have initially began their relationship ideally, they are a true Bachelor success story and a couple to be admired.
+While Jason and Molly may not have initially begun their relationship ideally, they are a true Bachelor success story and a couple to be admired.
 Congrats to them both on seven wedded years together.

 Find out if Nick Viall will find the love of his life as his season of being The Bachelor comes to an end.
 The Bachelor airs Monday nights on ABC, with the season finale airing March 13.
 The new season of The Bachelorette, featuring Rachel Lindsay, premieres May 22 on ABC.